 - Try banana ice cream in place of ice cream

-The Nutritious and Delicious Ways to Enjoy the Holiday
+The Nutritious and Delicious Ways to Enjoy The Holiday

 The holiday season is meant to be enjoyed!
 Gone are the days of restricting your diet or spending hours at the gym working off your holiday feast.
-With these nine healthy holiday swaps, you can feel your best while enjoying your favorite meals.
+With these 10 healthy holiday swaps, you can feel your best while enjoying your favorite meals.
 Transform any unhealthy ingredient into a mouth-watering dish that will leave your waistline feeling just as good as your tastebuds.